Idalen/Idalen/README.md

 ### Hi there 👋

----

 ##
 ### About me

--  I'm a 4º year computer science grad student at University of São Paulo
+-  I'm a 4º year CompSci grad student at University of São Paulo

 - Focused on data science and machine learning subejects